-How the idea of sustainable development is handled at the firm's operational level for reporting and making assessments.
+How the idea of sustainable development is handled at the firm's operational level

+As the UN Global Compact states, the objective is to place the strategy of sustainable development at the most operational level, where general principles defined at the global level in line with the guidelines of the meta-organizations to which the firm belongs will be fleshed out.
+At this operational level, global principles are turned into local arrangements and procedures for reporting and making assessments.
 To manage the environmental and societal impact of its activities at the most concrete level possible, Major has created a new position: the community liaison officer, who performs independent audits and files reports with meta-organizations in compliance with their procedures (as the illustration shows for Global Compact).(ill.2)